pkp/pkp-docs/learning-ojs/en/authoring.md

 First, you will provide preliminary information about your submission

-In **Step 1** you will provide preliminary information about your submission.

 ![Article submission start screen](./assets/learning-ojs3.4-au-wizard-1.png)

 If the journal allows submissions in multiple languages, you will first need to select the appropriate language for your submission.
 (For Journal Managers: Additional Submission languages can be enabled in Website Settings -> Setup -> Language.)